khjoen/perf-tester/README.md

 - Put the desired library version in the arduino libraries folder of the sketchbook directory.
 - Compile and upload to the board A2
 - Perform the test and record the results
-- Remove that directory and put the other version of the library
+- Remove that directory and put the directory of the other version of the library in place
 - Compile and upload to A2
 - Perform the test and record the results
 - Compare results.

 Lets use adafruit's version first.
 A1 outputs this on its serial port.
-The code run on A2 is dht22-test.ino present in the DHT22-test directory of this repository.

 ```
 *****************************